tomwhartung/jmws_accoutrements/affiliate_marketing/2-privacy_policy.md

   - 2-privacy_policy-2-iubenda_com-simplified.txt
 - No option to generate terms

-## Third Version From the Site With the Nice Blog: https://termsfeed.com/
+## 3 - Third Version From the Site With the Nice Blog: https://termsfeed.com/

 - Using tomwhartung.com
-  - Choosing individual option (business option costs $14)
+  - Choosing individual option, business option costs $14
 - Choosing the NOT sending email option, sending emails costs $9
 - Choosing the NOT charging for services option, charging for services option costs $9
 - Choosing the Show Ads option (no cost)